 Across the bay from the great city of Paragonia and marking the start of the Great Western Road lies the Sorcerer City of Notarikon, splayed out across the sands like some bizarre gelatinous creature lifted from the depths of the ocean.
-Easily rivalling the size of the Capital of the Empire even before the time of the Cataclysmic Wars over 1000 years previously, in addition to its size Notarikon lays claim to the most efficient and well developed irrigation and sewage systems on Elatreus.
-It was also the first city to openly use electricity in the form of a city-wide power grid; its invention made possible through deep study of magic and technology and has made it the envy of the modern world, with many attempts made by the Empire and other civilizations to emulate its use, but so far without any significant success.
+Easily rivaling the size of the Capital of the Empire even before the time of the Cataclysmic Wars over 1000 years previously, in addition to its size Notarikon lays claim to the most efficient and well developed irrigation and sewage systems on Elatreus.

 Most of the city is made of stone buildings that did not rise above five stories tall.
 This was intentional, for in the center of the Sorcerer City lies the sky-scraping building its citizens refer to as the Spire.
-This same building remains the tallest building in all of Elatreus and is home to the ruling council of 12 Archmages, responsible for regulating and controlling the study of magic across the Empire and is accessed by magical ‘sky carts’ which allow easy access to even the highest floor without the need to climb the intimidating spiral staircase.
+This same building remains the tallest building in all of Eletreus and is home to the ruling council of 12 Archmages, responsible for regulating and controlling the study of magic across the Empire and is accessed by magical ‘sky carts’ which allow easy access to even the highest floor without the need to climb the intimidating spiral staircase.

 History of the Sorcerer City

-Records show that the Sorcerer City of Notarikon was built upon an already existing city-state on the far eastern edge of the Kingdom of Parthania once called Torion.
-This independent city-state, Torion, would have likely faded into history and become just another Imperial city if not for a single event nearly 2000 years in the past that changed it into what it is today..
+It is recorded that the Sorcerer City of Notarikon was built upon an already existing city-state on the far eastern edge of the Kingdom of Parthania known as the lands of Torion.
+An independent city-state, Torion would have likely faded into history and become just another Imperial city if not for a single event nearly 2000 years in the past that changed it into what it is today..

-As the next 200 years passed, Torion slowly began to change.
-As more and more inquisitive minds and people talented and willing to study magic flock to the city an official ‘Council of Archmages’ began to form.
-The Torinian royal family and royal court became less and less relevant, as they could not handle Torion’s influx of magic casters as well as the council could.
-Finally, the last King of Torion ceded his authority to the Council of Archmages – becoming little more than a figurehead.
+The first 200 years of the Sages influence saw Torion change dramatically.
+As more and more inquisitive minds and people talented and willing to study magic flock to the city an official ‘Council of Archmages’ began to form, and they consolidated their political power.
+The Torianian Royal family, who had already merged with the Council of Archmages, were becoming increasingly relegated to ceremonial duties until finally the last King of Torion ceded his authority to the Council of Archmages – and became nothing more than a figurehead.
 This momentous event in the year 750 B.E. marked the foundation of the Sorcerer City of Notarikon, the name derived from the Qahoori language meaning ‘the city that touches the sky’.

 The Cataclysmic Wars